AaronC81/teams-scripts/README.md

 ## What does it do?

-When Teams launches, it'll run any of the scripts inside this repository's `scripts` directory.
+When this connects to Teams, it'll run any of the scripts inside this repository's `scripts` directory.

 Loaded scripts are shown by clicking "Scripts" in the sidebar:

 ![The "Scripts" button in the Teams sidebar](img/button.png)

-But this shows it's possible to easily execute arbitrary scripts within Teams.

 ## How does it work?